Twibes/FinalProject/README.md

 Twibes is a web application that allows you to uplift your mental health with the help of music therapy.

 Twibes analyzes your social media activity on Twitter to understand how positive or negative the content you share is and accordingly using Spotify's recommendation system to deliver music that will help uplift your mood.
+We also have a therapy chatbot that the people can use for preliminary counselling and support.
 <br>
 <br>